virgilianshailer/AutoMusic/README.md

 | Custom workflow JSON | — | Override the built-in workflow (ACE Step box must contain `%unet_name%`; SA3 box uses `%sa3_ckpt%`) |

 > **Note on engines:** ACE Step consumes BPM / key / time signature as structured inputs.
 Stable Audio Open and Stable Audio 3.0 are purely text-driven — when one of them is the music engine, the LLM is not asked for those parameters, and any that exist are gently folded into the text prompt instead (e.g. `… BPM: 72.
 Key: A minor.`).
+>
+> **Settings are remembered per engine.** Duration / Steps / CFG are stored separately for each engine on each channel.
+When you switch an engine, its own saved values (or its recommended defaults the first time) are loaded — so e.g. Stable Audio Open 1.0 keeps 50 steps / CFG 5 while Stable Audio 3.0 keeps 8 steps / CFG 1, and tweaking one never disturbs the other.

 ### General / Timing